Menu

 • Earn New York State dual certification in Childhood Education (Grades 1-6) and Students with Disabilities (All Grades), a gold standard certification that potentially transfers to most other states.

-• Expand your knowledge and dig into your interests with a liberal arts minor from the College of Arts & Sciences.
+• Expand your knowledge and dig into your interests with a liberal arts minor from the College of Arts and Sciences or the Maxwell School of Citizenship and Public Affairs.

 • Take part in short-term study abroad trips or semester-long programs around the world.
 SOE students are eligible for exclusive funding to support study abroad.